elaconf/elaconf.github.io/tickets/index.md

 ---
 layout: page
 title: Tickets
-description: Tickets for Ela Conf 2017 are on sale now!
+description: Tickets are no longer on sale.
 ---

-{% include tickets.html %}
+Tickets are no longer on sale.